 - Investment income (interest/dividends)

-- Earnings from transfer of capital (capital assignment) through share exchange or other forms
+- Earnings from the transfer of capital (capital assignment) through share exchange or other forms

 - Prize winnings income

 - Inheritances income (which can be stocks, capital, real estate, or other registered properties)

 - Income of gifts (which can be stocks, capital, real estate, or other registered properties)